Kmiecis/Unity-Package-DynamicInjection/README.md

 }
 ```

-By default, installation uses instance type for binding.
+By default, installation process uses type directly under the attribute.
 We can override it by specyfing binding type in the attribute.

 ```cs